-Health care and public health professionals play a vital role in occupational health surveillance.
-This page provides useful information for physicians, nurses, hospitals, laboratories, health departments, and other health professionals.
+Health care and public health professionals play a vital role in occupational health and safety.
+This page provides information for health care professionals, health departments, and other health professionals.

 Where to Report

 Nebraska DHHS - Public Health

 Lincoln, NE 68509-5026

 Adult Lead Level Guidance

 Health care providers and/or laboratories are required to submit reports of all blood lead tests regardless of the result, including capillary and venous tests.
 Reports must be submitted within seven days of detection.

 Management Guidelines For Blood Lead Levels in Adults

 In June 2013 the Council of State and Territorial Epidemiologists (CSTE) Occupational Health Committee adopted guidance for managing blood lead levels in adults.
 This document is intended for providers, laboratories, and individuals with elevated lead levels.

 Recommendations for Medical Management of Adult Lead Exposure